 The prime target of many Sri Lankan visitors is enjoying the stunning beaches of the island.
 If you plan to spend some time at the beaches, it’s a good idea to select the best beach wares.
 Most of the Lankan beaches allow bikinis, but some have notices to cover up while walking in public areas such as beach cafes and nearby private properties.

-It is better to learn about the beach culture in Sri Lanka before you are choosing your beach wears.
+It is better to learn about the beach culture in Sri Lanka before you are choosing your beachwear.
 Many travelers use beautiful batik wares or sarongs for beach vacations, which are readily available in beachside boutiques.

 Although many visitors may not carry toiletries with their backpacks, it is an essential thing not to miss in your backpack.
 It’s wise to carry your roll of toilet paper as you’re making your way around the country.
 Many roadside toilets, as well as low-budget hotels and restaurants, don’t supply tissues.